by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 Kid Flash turned toward the direction of the voice, and he was utterly shocked when he saw an image of the Flash — his Flash, Barry Allen — reaching out to him but seemingly paralyzed in place.
-“Flash?” was the only thing that came out of the young speedster’s mouth.
-The other heroes saw the image of the Flash as well, equally puzzled at the apparition as Kid Flash was.
+“Flash?” was the only thing that came out of the young speedster’s mouth as a whisper.
+The other heroes saw the image of the Flash as well, equally puzzled at the apparition.

 “He’s gone?
 Disappeared,” said Captain Marvel of Earth-S, confused.
 “I — I thought the Flash died.”

-Captain Atom of Earth-Four, who had been near Kid Flash when he confronted Earth-One’s Batman at Titans Tower, responded.
-“The Batman said he saw Flash’s image, too.
+Captain Atom of Earth-Four, who had been near Kid Flash when he’d confronted Earth-One’s Batman at Titans Tower, replied, “The Batman said he saw Flash’s image, too.
 And Flash was moving through time… his image must have phased in and out as he did.”

 “I’m going to follow it… no matter where it takes me.
 I have to find him.
 Don’t you understand?
-I have to,” he said, hoping against hope that Barry was indeed alive.
-Please, God.
-Please let him be safe… please, he thought.
+I have to.”
+Kid Flash hoped against hope that Barry was indeed alive.
+Please, God, he thought.
+Please let him be safe… please.

 The heroes took off after Kid Flash, worried that he was on a suicide run toward the Anti-Monitor.
 “We can’t let Kid Flash run riot over Qward,” Earth-One’s Superman said.
 “We still have the Anti-Monitor to deal with.”